USD ($)

 3. Backup State: Routers in the backup state do not forward traffic for the virtual IP but continuously monitor the master router.
 They are ready to take over if the master router fails.

-VRRP Timers and Intervals
+Timers and Intervals in VRRP

 In a VRRP (Virtual Router Redundancy Protocol) setup, timers and intervals play a crucial role in maintaining network stability and ensuring seamless failover.